mozilla/badgekit-api/docs/authorization.md

 ## Overview

-Authorization is done by generating a JWT token for each request and putting it in the HTTP `Authorization` header with the auth-scheme `JWT`, under the auth-param `token`.
-Example (line breaks are for display purposes only):
+Authorization is carried out by generating a JWT token for each request and putting it in the HTTP `Authorization` header with the auth-scheme `JWT`, under the auth-param `token`.
+Example (_line breaks are for display purposes only_):

 ```
 Authorization: JWT token="eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJrZXkiO\